project8/katydid/Examples/Tutorial/TutorialSteps.md

 ## Development Setup
 1. Copy KTProcessorTemplate.hh/cc files to the appropriate location (Source/SpectrumAnalysis) and new filenames (best practice: something that indicates what the processor will do).
-2. Copy a data class files (e.g. Source/Data/SpectrumAnalysis/KTNormalizedFSData.hh/cc) to the appropriate location (Source/Data/SpectrumAnalysis) and new filenames (best practice: something that indicates what the data represents).
+2. Copy a data class files (e.g. Source/Data/SpectrumAnalysis/KTFrequencySpectrumDataFFTWData.hh/cc) to the appropriate location (Source/Data/SpectrumAnalysis) and new filenames (best practice: something that indicates what the data represents).
 3. Build again, to make sure there are no errors.

 ## Data
-1. Create classes for FS-polar, FS-fftw, and PS.
+1. Create classes for F-polar, FS-fftw, and PS.
 If KTNormalizedFSData was copied, this can be done by text-replace.
 2. Fix inclusion guard.
 3. Fix class-name documentation.
 4. Add the class to the CMakeLists.txt in Source/Data.